Creating an interactive digital story that helps people understand malnutrition

 PROBLEM SPACE

-Information about anorexia nervosa is often buried in academic research or presented in oversimplified online sources
+Information about anorexia nervosa is either buried in academic research or oversimplified in online sources

 Individuals and families seeking help must navigate a confusing landscape of medical jargon and limited, superficial online content.
 As a result, many people struggle to recognize the severity of the illness, delaying care and deepening emotional and informational isolation.